josvanouwerkerk/SudokuConstraint/README.md

 - Output file defaults to the input file with a "_solved" suffix

 No files with Sudoku puzzles are provided in this repository.
-A good source can be found here: https://github.com/grantm/sudoku-exchange-puzzle-bank
+A good source can be found here:

+https://github.com/grantm/sudoku-exchange-puzzle-bank

-For these files the sudoku_offset parameter should be set to 13
+For these specific files the sudoku_offset parameter should be set to 13.
+For example:

+- SudokuConstraint.exe medium.txt 13

 For the medium set of puzzles above, this solver solves about 200.000 Sudoku's per second on my machine.